AdobeDocs/experience-manager-assets-essentials.en/help/search.md

 **Permissions required:**  `Can Edit`, `Owner`, or Administrator.

 Assets Essentials also enables you to add custom filters to the user interface.
-You can then apply those custom filters in additon to the [standard filters](#refine-search-results) to refine your search results.
+You can then apply those custom filters in addition to the [standard filters](#refine-search-results) to refine your search results.

 Assets Essentials provides the following custom filters: